pamelamartello/pamelamartello.github.io/content/portfolio/work1.md

 3D modeling is not magic but can look like magic...

-For 3D modeling I mainly use Rhinoceros 3D software but, I try to use and explore other softwares like Fusion 360.
+For 3D modeling I mainly use Rhinoceros 3D software but, I try to use and explore other softwares like am doing now with Fusion 360.
-Depending on the nature of the project, being for me Rhinos the more suitable for Jewelry Design, I use different mediums.
+Depending on the nature of the project, being for me Rhinos the more suitable for Jewelry Design, I use different softwares/tools.

 Commonly after making the 3D model of my designs, I work on the rendering part (adding materials and light).
 For this stage, I combine as well as several different software.